bacchinl/PhD_Polythermal_Glacier_Svalbard/igm-example/README.md

 This example is divided in two part :

 - A first simple run of forward modelling with the enthalpy module activated
-- A data assimilition multirun using optuna to fit observed cold–temperate transition surface (CTS) from Mannerfelt et al. *submitted*(https://zenodo.org/records/17882300)
+- A data assimilition multirun using optuna to fit observed cold–temperate transition surface (CTS) from Mannerfelt et al. *submitted* (https://zenodo.org/records/17882300)

-Both on X, a polythermal glacier located in Svalbard.
-Here with a resolution of 20m using kriging method for the thickness reconstruction.
+Both on Dronbreen, a polythermal glacier located in Svalbard and with a lot of GPR measurement available.
+The input file have a resolution of 20m using kriging method for the thickness reconstruction.

 ## Step 1 - Forward modelling with the enthalpy module